splanck/vento/README.md

 The following features are planned for future releases:

+- **Syntax Highlighting**: Support for more languages and improved highlighting.
 - **Large File Support**: Improved optimizations for handling large files.
 - **Support Multiple Files**: Work on multiple files simultaneously.
 - **Copy and Paste**: Enhanced clipboard functionality for text movement.
+- **Find and Replace**: Easily search for specific text and replace it with another.
+- **FTP Support**: Access files on FTP servers as if they were locally stored.
+- **Theme Support**: Multiple built in themes for easy visual customization.
 - **Spell Checker Support**: Automatically detect and correct typos.
 - **Git Integration**: Integrate with Git for version control.
 - **Macro Support**: Configurable keyboard macros for repetitive tasks.
 - **Extensions API**: Plugin support to extend editor capabilities.

+## Roadmap

+Here's a roadmap for Vento's development milestones:

+- **0.1.x - Initial Development Phase:**
+  These versions are the foundation of Vento, focusing on building and stabilizing core features.
+We are currently in this phase. **Current Version: 0.1.0**

+- **0.2.x - Feature Incomplete Unstable Public Releases:**
+  These releases will expand the feature set and refine existing capabilities, although they may still be unstable.
+They will serve as a platform for gathering user feedback as we enhance Vento's functionality.

+- **0.3.x - Near Feature Complete Unstable Versions:**
+  These versions will showcase a more cohesive feature set, though some functionalities may still be under construction.
+We aim to gather community feedback to polish the editor.

+- **0.4.x - Feature Complete Test Builds:**
+  Vento will be feature-complete, focusing on testing and fixing bugs.
+These builds will be more stable and are intended for users who want to try the full range of features before the official release.

+- **0.9.x - Feature Complete Release Candidates:**
+  These are pre-release candidates, ready for broader testing.
+We'll focus on final optimizations, performance improvements, and ironing out any remaining issues.

+- **1.0 - Initial Version Final Release:**
+  This will be the first official release of Vento, marking the culmination of development efforts.
+It will be stable, fully functional, and ready for general use, featuring a polished and reliable user experience.

 ## Prerequisites